alexhalenke/DE_Neobank_Backend/README.md

 A neobank gathered data of 2.7 million transactions.
 In this project we create a ELT pipeline for the data to enable the use of data analytics and visualization.
 The engineering challenges are the following:
   - Extracting the data from the different data sources (csv files)
-  - Storing the data in data warehouse
+  - Storing the data in a datalake and a data warehouse
   - Data modelling according to business requirements
   - Connecting to an interactive Dashboard
   - Connecting a LLM to the datawarehouse
   - Making the process scalable and auto scheduled

-## Installation
+## Set Up and Installation

 Steps to install your project:
-  - Step 1:
-  - Step 2:
-  - Step 3:
+  - git clone the project
+  - create a .env file with: LAKE_BUCKET, POSTGRES_PASSWORD, DATASET, GCP_LOCATION, GCP_PROJECT_ID
+  - create a datalake bucket to store data
+  - "python de_neobank_backend/datalake/main_datalake.py" for uploading data into bucket
+  - "python de_neobank_backend/pipeline/create_tables.py" for creating a dataset
+  - "python de_neobank_backend/pipeline/upload_data.py" for uploading into the dataset

 ## Usage